TomNachman/ATP--Maze-Project/README.md

 ## About

 - The Maze Generating functuin is based on Prim algorithm
-- if the user cant solve the maze,he/she can choose with which Algorithm the App solver will solve the maze -Solution Based on BFS
+- if the user cant solve the maze,he/she can choose with which Algorithm the App solver will solve the maze.
+    * Solution Based on BFS
-  -Solution Based on DFS
+    * Solution Based on DFS
-  -Solution Based on BestFirstSearch
+    * Solution Based on BestFirstSearch

  Have Fun!